-- To be eligible to receive high school credit for a dual credit course, a GCCISD student must have first met with his/her high school grade level counselor and received written approval through the counselor to take the course and written approval from the parent/guardian for the student to register for the course. - To register for a dual credit class, a student must meet established academic criteria which may involve taking the TSIA2 Assessment.
+- To be eligible to receive high school credit for a dual credit course, a GCCISD student must first meet with his/her high school grade-level counselor and receive written approval from the counselor to take the course and written approval from the parent/guardian to register for the course - To register for a dual credit class, a student must meet established academic criteria, which may involve taking the TSIA2 Assessment.
 The student must also complete all required college documents and GCCISD documents before the deadline date. - Grades are confidential and are only available to the student unless the student signs a FERPA release form through the college. - Students are required to use the college's online learning management system and student information system.
-It is the responsibility of the student to access the systems and learn how to use them. - Nine-week report card grades are not provided. - For dual credit courses taken during regular school hours, GCCISD will fund the tuition and textbooks for the first time the course is taken.
-If a student drops or does not pass the course, then he/she is responsible for the cost of tuition, fees, and books if the course is repeated. - The cost of tuition/fees and textbooks for dual credit courses taken during the summer months or after school hours is the responsibility of the parent/student. - Dual credit courses may meet two to five times per week on GCCISD campuses or the college campus. - Some dual credit courses may contain subject matter that is of adult nature. - A letter grade will be recorded on the permanent college transcript. - A numeric grade will be recorded on the permanent high school transcript.
+It is the responsibility of the student to access the systems and learn how to use them. - Nine-week report card grades are not provided. - For dual credit courses taken during regular school hours, the tuition and textbooks for the first time the course is taken are at no cost to the student.
+If a student drops or does not pass the course, then he/she is responsible for the cost of tuition, fees, and books if the course is repeated. - The cost of tuition/fees and textbooks for dual credit courses taken during the summer months or after school hours is the responsibility of the parent/student. - Dual credit courses may meet two to five times per week on GCCISD campuses or the college campus.
+Dual credit students will follow the College calendar and are responsible for attendance and assignments in college classes even when the school district is not in session. - Some dual credit courses may contain subject matter that is of an adult nature. - A letter grade will be recorded on the permanent college transcript. - A numeric grade will be recorded on the permanent high school transcript.